Clint Benedict: Playing career

 Benedict played one more season as backup to LeSueur, in 1913–14, and took over as starting goaltender in the 1914–15 season.
 He led the league in goals against average (GAA) that season and the following two seasons to start his career.
 He played 12 seasons overall for the Senators, five in the NHA and seven in the NHL.

 After winning three Stanley Cups with the Senators, his career changed in the 1923–24 season.
 Benedict developed a problem with drinking, which at first was kept secret by the Senators.
 Benedict occasionally played for the Senators while under the effects.
 In the playoffs, Benedict and the Senators played poorly and were quickly eliminated.
 Management withheld some of his salary for his behaviour.
 Benedict sued the team in return and the Senators countersued, revealing in court documents the extent of Benedict's behaviour.
 Once the Ottawa papers found out about the court case, the secret was out.
 The two sides quickly settled to minimize the publicity.

 Benedict's career with the Senators was finished.
 On October 20, 1924, Benedict was traded along with Punch Broadbent to the expansion Montreal Maroons.
 It was a new lease on life for Benedict who played for six seasons with the Maroons.
-In 1926, he won another Stanley Cup with the Maroons after having recorded three shutouts in the Stanley Cup Finals against the Victoria Cougars.
+In 1926, he won another Stanley Cup with the Maroons after having recorded three shutouts in the Stanley Cup Final against the Victoria Cougars.